 An increase in hospitalization of the 80+ and some outbreaks in nursing homes are observed.
-This increase in the number of new hospitalizations takes place in a context of an increase in the number of new diagnoses.
+This increase in the number of new hospitalizations takes place in a context of an increase in the number of new diagnoses and of outbreaks in nursing homes.